 - 1 jar (12 ounces) caramel ice cream topping

-- For streusel, combine the brown sugar, flour and cinnamon in a bowl; cut in 3 tablespoons butter until mixture resembles coarse crumbs.
+- Preheat oven to 350°.
+For streusel, combine brown sugar, flour and cinnamon in a bowl; cut in 3 tablespoons butter until mixture resembles coarse crumbs.
 Stir in pecans.

 - Press into a 9-in. pie plate.
-Bake at 350° for 10-12 minutes or until the edges are browned.
+Bake 10-12 minutes or until the edges are browned.
 Cool slightly; break into small pieces.
 Cool completely.

 - In a small skillet, melt remaining butter.
-Stir in the apple, sugar and cinnamon.
-Cook for 8-10 minutes or until apple is tender; cool.
+Stir in apple, sugar and cinnamon.
+Cook 8-10 minutes or until apple is tender; cool.

 - In a large saucepan, heat milk to 175° stir in sugar until dissolved.
-Refrigerate for several hours or overnight.
 Cool.
-In a large bowl, combine the milk mixture; cream and vanilla.
+In a large bowl, combine milk mixture; cream and vanilla.
 Refrigerate for several hours or overnight.

-- Fill cylinder of ice cream freezer two-thirds full; freeze according to manufacturer's directions.
-Refrigerate remaining mixture until ready to freeze.
-Add apple mixture to each batch of ice cream; freeze 5 minutes longer.
+- Fill cylinder of ice cream freezer; freeze according to manufacturer's directions, adding apple mixture during the last 5 minutes of processing.

 - Spoon a third of the ice cream into a freezer container.
 Top with a third of the streusel mixture.
 Drizzle with a third of the caramel topping.
 Repeat layers once.
 Top with remaining ice cream.
 With a spatula, cut through ice cream in several places to gently swirl layers.
 Cover; freeze overnight.
 Garnish with the remaining streusel and caramel topping.
 Yield: 1-1/2 quarts.